-UMV Resident Don Beltz responds to needs with acts of goodwill

-The article at left was printed in the Advantage News on October 29, 2017.
+Donation Wish Lists will be on the sides of the barrels and also posted on bulletin boards.
+UMV Resident Don Beltz responds to needs with acts of goodwill PAGE 7 The article at left was printed in the Advantage News on October 29, 2017.
 It prompted Don Beltz to donate dozens of neckties to the Passport to Manhood program at the Boys & Girls Club of Alton.
 In a thank-you note to Don, the club's director summarized the concept of the program: young men are taught to tie a tie and encouraged to dress up by wearing their tie to school at least one day a week in an effort to reduce negative behaviors and build confidence and character.
 Don was also inspired to make a cash donation to the Lessie Bates Davis Neighborhood Homes organization.
 Each year they host a program known as the 100 Neediest Cases.
 This program is done in conjunction with United Way and the St. Louis Post Dispatch to assist individuals and families during the holiday season.

-Additionally, Don contributed to the Midwest Mission Distribution Center fundraising efforts with a cash gift that was used in the organization's efforts toward flood relief.
+Additionally, Don contributed to the Midwest Mission Distribution Center's fundraising efforts with a cash gift that will be used in the organization's efforts toward flood relief.
 Thank you, Don, for being a role model of goodwill and neighborly love.
 Your contributions help build stronger bonds within the community and encourage us all to remember those in need during the Holidays and beyond.